-Ms. Fennell has been Executive Vice President, General Counsel and Corporate Secretary since August 2015 and previously served as Senior Vice President, General Counsel and Corporate Secretary from February 2007.
-She leads Intuit's legal, corporate affairs, privacy, and information security teams.
+Ms. Fennell has been Executive Vice President, People and Places since August 2018 and previously served as Executive Vice President, General Counsel and Corporate Secretary.
+She served as Senior Vice President, General Counsel and Corporate Secretary from February 2007.
 Ms. Fennell joined Intuit as Vice President, General Counsel and Corporate Secretary in April 2004.
+She leads the team responsible for acquiring, developing, mobilizing and rewarding the company's global workforce.
 Prior to joining Intuit, Ms. Fennell spent nearly eleven years at Sun Microsystems, Inc., most recently as Vice President of Corporate Legal Resources, as well as Acting General Counsel.
 Prior to joining Sun, she was an associate attorney at Wilson Sonsini, Goodrich & Rosati PC.
 Ms. Fennell sits on the board of directors of the Children's Discovery Museum of San Jose.
 Ms. Fennell holds a Bachelor of Science degree in Business Administration from California State University, Chico and a Juris Doctor from Santa Clara University.

 Mr. Goodarzi has been Executive Vice President and General Manager of Intuit's Small Business Group since May 2016.
+On August 23, 2018, we announced that, effective January 1, 2019, Mr. Goodarzi will become the Chief Executive Officer of the company and a member of the Board of Directors.
 He previously was Executive Vice President and General Manager of Intuit's Consumer Tax Group from August 2015 through April 2016 and from August 2013 to July 2015 served as Senior Vice President and General Manager of the Consumer Tax Group.
-He rejoined Intuit in August 2011 as Senior Vice President and Chief Information Officer, serving in that capacity until July 2013, prior to which he had served as Chief Executive Officer of Nexant Inc., a privately held provider of intelligent grid software and clean energy solutions, since November 2010.
+He served as Intuit's Senior Vice President and Chief Information Officer from August 2011 to July 2013, having rejoined Intuit after serving as CEO of Nexant Inc., a privately held provider of intelligent grid software and clean energy solutions, beginning in November 2010.
 During his previous tenure at Intuit from 2004 to 2010, Mr. Goodarzi led several business units including Intuit Financial Services and the professional tax division.
 Prior to joining Intuit, Mr. Goodarzi worked for Invensys, a global provider of industrial automation, transportation and controls technology, serving as global president of the products group.
-He also held a number of senior leadership roles in the automation control division at Honeywell and served as the chief executive officer and co-founder of a technology startup, Lazer Cables Inc. Mr. Goodarzi holds a Bachelor's degree in Electrical Engineering from the University of Central Florida and a Master's degree in Business Administration from the Kellogg School of Management at Northwestern University.
+He also held a number of senior leadership roles in the automation control division at Honeywell.
+He serves on the board of Atlassian Corporation Plc.
+Mr. Goodarzi holds a Bachelor's degree in Electrical Engineering from the University of Central Florida and a Master's degree in Business Administration from the Kellogg School of Management at Northwestern University.